Before you open the Word today, pray.

 God told Noah the one thing that would rescue them from the flood was to build an ark.
 What is amazing for us today is that the ark has already been built for us.
 It is being held out to us this Christmas and it is not made by human hands.
 We never have to leave the safe embrace of the ark we are offered now.
 We are called to climb into Christ, hidden safely in Him through the storm of God’s wrath.
 And we are to stay firmly in Him, never walking in our own strength again.
 There is nothing to earn, for Christ has already finished the work.
 There is nothing to repay, for Christ is the gift of God.

 Christmas is the gift of Immanuel, God with us.
 Christ is with us before God the Father.
 Even repentance we don’t have to do alone.
-Christ is with us when we fail in the way we swore we never would, bringing us safely into the presence of God.
+Christ is with us when we fail in that way we swore we never would, bringing us safely into the presence of God.
 He is with us the very second after we have missed the mark again, carrying us back to the Father in repentance and rest.
 And His is the strength we experience when we overcome temptation.